OutSystems/docs-product/src/develop/ui/patterns/web/navigation/sectionindex.md

     ![](<images/sectionindex-image-7.png>)

     A link is automatically created to every section you have on the screen.
 The name of the link is based on the text you entered in the **Title** placeholder of each section.
-In the following example, the links are set to the In-Ear Audio Black, In-Ear Audio Sport Grey etc. sections that we added earlier.
+In the following example, the links are set to the In-Ear Audio Black, In-Ear Audio Sport Grey etc., sections that we added earlier.

     ![](<images/sectionindex-image-2.png>)